I was frustrated. Anger played at the edge of my heart. Why didn’t God answer me? Why didn’t he rescue me in my situation as I begged him to?

 Trusting God with our life, even when it makes no sense to us is to choose to grab hold of the pearl of wisdom.
 As Christians, we know that prayer is our vital connection to our God, yet we can let it slip away from fingers muddy from falling.
 We must be deliberate in choosing to cling to it.
 There is great wisdom and reward in depending on our God even in the silence.

 Maintaining that vital connection to God in prayer is a choice.
 Step by step, through the fog on our path, we can choose to trust that God has our best interest at heart and lean on his strength to get us through our day; or, we can choose to shrug him off with little expectation and lean wearily on our own understanding.

-When we live our lives with prayer on the fringe we are really telling God that we don’t trust Him.
-Often with our lips we declare trust but with our lives we show that we really don’t believe He will see us through.
-Ask yourself the hard questions…
+When we live with prayer on the fringe, we are really telling God that we don’t trust him.
+Often, with our lips we declare trust but with our lives we show that we really don’t believe he will see us through.

-Do I really trust God to have my best interest at heart?
-Do I really believe He will strengthen me today to walk where I need to walk … even in the dark and the silence?
+- Do I really believe he will strengthen me today to walk where I need to walk … even in the dark and the silence?

 If you’ve let prayer end up on the fringes of your life, take these steps of TRUST to make prayer central once again.

 T — Thanks Thank God for the things he has done in your past.
 Go back as far as you need to (1 Thessalonians 5:18).